 Parker is a very small town located in the state of Arizona.
 With a population of 3,400 people and three associated neighborhoods, Parker is the 98th largest community in Arizona.

-A relatively large number of people in Parker telecommute to their jobs.
-Overall, about 10.97% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.97% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Parker is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Parker does not have a public transit system used by locals to get to and from work.

 The education level of Parker citizens is a little higher than the average for US cities and towns: 22.70% of adults in Parker have at least a bachelor's degree.